leqnaru/Autohotkey/Works (Descriptions)/README.md

 # Change Font Type and Opacity quickly in Adobe Illustrator
 **Goal**\
-Pressing different hotkeys that are assigned for specific Font Types and a hotkey to display the opacity slider quickly
+Pressing different hotkeys that are assigned for specific Font Types and a hotkey to display the opacity slider quickly.\

 **Overall Process**\
 It is used the "FindText" library for key image references on Illustrator to perform clicks and focus elements.